Gubaer/dart-simple-features/README.md

 This is work in progress.

-As of the current version 0.0.1:
+As of the current version 0.0.2+1:

-* The geometry type hierarchy is implemented in a matching class hierarchy
+* The geometry type hierarchy is implemented in a matching class hierarchy.
+For compatibily with GeoJSON it is extended with a `Feature` and a `FeatureCollection` class.
 * Geometries can be read from an serialized into Well-Known Text Representation (WKT).
 Support for GeoJSON is provided too.
 * Basic properties of a Geometry like `dimension`, `geometryType`, `isMeasured`,